What is a Flight Attendant?

 What does a Flight Attendant do?

-After the briefing, flight attendants inspect the aircraft, ensuring the safety equipment is in place and working properly.
-If a piece of equipment, such as a fire extinguisher, is found unserviceable, flight attendants must replace the item prior to takeoff.
 Once passengers are called to board, flight attendants assist with the boarding process.
 They aid any special needs passengers, children, or VIPs to ensure they receive the proper care while boarding.
 Tickets and seating positions are verified, and attendants check for both accuracy and possible fraudulent or stolen tickets.
-Attendants also monitor passengers; they are trained to detect suspicious behaviour and evidence of malicious intent, to prevent hijacking or terrorism.
 In addition, they help passengers load carry-on baggage, checking that each adheres to aircraft or airline size and weight restrictions.

 After the plane is safely in the air, flight attendants check for passenger comfort.
 They deliver headphones or pillows to passengers who request them and serve food or drinks.
 In addition to serving the customers, flight attendants must conduct regular safety checks and listen for unusual noises.
 Once the plane begins its descent, attendants must ensure all trash has been removed from the cabin and seats are in their correct positions before performing a final safety check.
 After landing, attendants assist passengers in safely deplaning the aircraft.